scepter914/set_vel_plugin/README.md

 ## What is this

-- sample code of [Setting Velocity on Joints and Links (Gazebo ver7.0)](http://gazebosim.org/tutorials?tut=set_velocity) changing for Gazebo version 9.0
+- sample code of [Setting Velocity on Joints and Links (Gazebo ver7.0)](http://gazebosim.org/tutorials?tut=set_velocity) changing for Gazebo version 9.6

+## Environment

+- Ubuntu18.04LTS
+- ROS: Melodic
+- Gazebo 9.6

 ## Bebug from Gazebo version 7.0